cdk-entest/bedrock-summary-cv/README.md

 ## Introduction

-This repo shows how to build a simple AI CV Summary Application using Amazon Bedrock and Next.JS
+This repo shows how to build a simple AI CV Summary Application using Amazon Bedrock and Next.JS.
+Functions

+- Upload a CV in PDF file and get summary
+- Add addition questions such as please summarize in 5 lines

 ## Setup Project